rsx491/cmdb/README.md

 		]
     ]
 ```

+## layout/shell Module
+Encloses the top nav, login/splash screen and sidebar

+### dashboard Module
+The primary module for the data table and record modals

+### layout/sidebar
+Initiates jstree based listing, calls dashboard for click events

 #### core Module
 Core modules are ones that are shared throughout the entire application and may be customized for the specific application.
 Example might be common data services.